 - Invest in a vacuum cleaner with a HEPA filter

 - Buy Australian made (or at least know where your goods come from ….some countries have more stringent regulations around the use of chemicals than others)

 - Choose perfume-free products, especially skincare and personal care items

 - Avoid anti-bacterial products with chemical bug killers

 - Use damp microfibre cloths for cleaning

-- Text or email instead of using a mobile/cordless phone or keep calls to a minimum (for more on reducing exposure read the guidelines from Californian Dept of Public Health
+- Text or email instead of using a mobile/cordless phone or keep calls to a minimum (for more on reducing exposure read these simple guidelines from Californian Dept of Public Health)

 - Switch off your electrical gadgets (including modems) at night (and no electricals in the bedroom)